ncredinburgh/JavaForSmallTeams/tests/900_testing_FAQS.md

 A bad solution is to use a static method (such as joda time's `setCurrentMillisFixed`) to set the current date.

-A good solution is inject a strategy for retrieving the date/time into your class as a dependency.
+A good solution is to inject a strategy for retrieving the date/time into your class as a dependency.

 Java 8 provides the `java.time.Clock` class which can be used for this purpose.